Alternating snake modules and a determinantal formula: Alternating Snake Modules: Main Results

 \section{Alternating Snake Modules: Main Results}

 We begin by recalling some essential definitions and results on the representation theory of the quantum loop algebra $\widehat\bu_n$ associated to $\lie{sl}_{n+1}$.
 We then introduce a new family of irreducible modules for $\widehat\bu_n$ which we call alternating snake modules.
-We then state the main results of the paper on alternating snake modules.
-We end the section with an application to the category $\cal O(\lie{gl_r})$.\\\\ Assume throughout that $q$ is a non--zero complex number and not a root of unity.
+After that we state the main results of the paper and end the section with an application of our results to the BGG-category $\cal O$ for the Lie algebra $\lie{gl_r}$.\\\\ Assume throughout that $q$ is a non--zero complex number and not a root of unity.
 As usual $\mathbb C$ (resp. $\mathbb C^\times$, $\mathbb Z$, $\mathbb Z_+$, $\mathbb N$) will denote the set of complex numbers (resp. non-zero complex numbers, integers, non-negative integers, positive integers).
 Given $\ell\in \mathbb N$ we denote by $\Sigma_\ell$ the symmetric group on $\ell$ letters.